benmarwick/rrtools/README.md

 [MRAN](https://mran.microsoft.com/documents/rro/reproducibility/), and
 continuous integration using
 [Travis](https://docs.travis-ci.com/user/for-beginners).
-It makes a convenient starting point for writing a journal article, report, or thesis.
+It makes a convenient starting point for writing a journal article or report.
+If you’re writing a PhD thesis, or a similar type of multi-chapter document, a better choice might the [huskydown package](https://github.com/benmarwick/huskydown) or other bookdown variants.

 The functions in rrtools allow you to use R to easily follow the best practices outlined in several major scholarly publications on